 Bringing in the most money are Reservoir Engineers — their earnings average $195K annually.
 Petroleum Engineers are a close second at $138K along with Marketing Managers ($128K) and Engineering Supervisors (around $125K).
 BHP Billiton hands out some of the smallest paychecks to Cost Accountants (approximately $63K on average).

 Years of Experience

-Workers who have been with the company for more than one year but less than five can typically make about $74K.
-When we consider tenure, a substantial portion of employees (36 percent) have been working for five to nine years and make approximately $83K annually.
+Workers who have been with the company for more than one year but less than five can make about $79K per year on average.
+The largest slice of the BHP Billiton workforce (37 percent) has been working for five to nine years and earns, on average, around $83K annually.

 Certifications and Degrees

 Professional Engineer License Holders earn approximately $152K annually, far more than their non-accredited counterparts.
 Certified Professional Engineers with credentials can live quite comfortably; median salaries come in at about $98K per year.
 BHP Billiton provides the highest financial reward to those with a Bachelor of Engineering in Mechanical Engineering (ME) — these employees rake in $208K annually.

 When it comes to skills, Reservoir Engineering seems to bolster pay the most; employees who claim proficiency also enjoy a median income of $195K per year.
 Folks here also tend to know Microsoft Office; on the survey, one in seven of workers named it in their skills portfolios.
 Many workers usually know Project Management, Financial Analysis, and Drilling Engineering as well.